Zhonghe Senior High School metro station

-Zhonghe Senior High School is an under construction metro station on the Wanda–Zhonghe–Shulin line located in Zhonghe, New Taipei, Taiwan.
-The station is scheduled to open at the end of 2025.
+Zhonghe Senior High School is an under-construction metro station on the Wanda–Zhonghe–Shulin line located in Zhonghe, New Taipei, Taiwan.
+It was scheduled to open at the end of 2025.

 Station overview

-The station will be a two-level, underground station with an island platform.
-The station will possess abundant natural resources and reflect the idea of a living museum throughout the entire line, which is based on the natural mountain forestry concepts of the "Rhythm of Ecology."
+This will be a two-level, underground station with an island platform.
+The station will possess abundant natural resources and reflect the idea of a living museum throughout the entire line, which is based on the natural mountain forestry concept of the "Rhythm of Ecology."